-Manifestation Determination Review (MDR) Conference
+Manifestation Determination Review (MDR)

-When a student with a disability engages in behavior that constitutes a violation of the student code of conduct and the school proposes to remove the child or change the student's placement to an Interim Alternative Education Setting (IAES) as a result, the school must first hold a meeting to determine if the child's behavior was caused by, or substantially related to, their disability, or the direct result of the school's failure to implement the student's IEP.60 This meeting is called the Manifestation Determination Review, at which the team reviews all relevant information and the relationship between the student's disability and the behavior.
+When a student with a disability engages in behavior that constitutes a violation of the SCC and the school proposes to remove the child (i.e., removal in excess of 10 school days-consecutive, or pattern) or change the student's placement to an Interim Alternative Education Setting (IAES) as a result, the school must hold a meeting to determine if the child's behavior was caused by, or substantially related to, their disability, or the direct result of the school's failure to implement the student's IEP.
+This meeting is called the MDR, at which the team reviews all relevant information and the relationship between the student's disability and the behavior.

-A manifestation determination review (MDR) must be conducted by the IEP team when:
+An MDR must be conducted by the IEP team when: